Circulation pump noise

 How Much Does This Repair Cost?

-Replacing a circulation pump on a Frigidaire FGID2476SF typically costs $40–$120 in parts when doing it yourself.
-A professional repair service call runs $150–$300, including labor and parts.
-Tackling this repair yourself can save you $100 or more, making it a worthwhile DIY project for confident home repairers.
+Replacing a circulation pump on a Frigidaire FGID2476SF generally costs $40–$120 in parts if you do it yourself.
+A professional repair service typically runs $150–$300, including labor and parts.
+Tackling this repair yourself can save you $100 or more, making it a worthwhile DIY project if you’re confident.

 Frequently Asked Questions